Denver City High School (Texas)

-Denver City High School is a public high school located in Denver City, Texas and classified as a 3A school by the UIL.
-It is part of the Denver City Independent School District located in southern Yoakum County.
+Denver City High School is a public high school located in Denver City, Texas; it is classified as a 3A school by the UIL and is in the Denver City Independent School District located in southern Yoakum County.
 In 2013, the school was rated "Met Standard" by the Texas Education Agency.

 History

-DCHS has been a Texas Education Agency Recognized Campus and was a United States Department of Education Blue Ribbon School in 2007.
-They have excelled in football, basketball, golf, tennis, track, baseball, softball, and volleyball.
-The UIL Academic team has won two consecutive district championships and won the UIL region I championship in 2011.
+The school has been a Texas Education Agency Recognized Campus and was a United States Department of Education Blue Ribbon School in 2007.
+The student athletes there have excelled in football, basketball, golf, tennis, track, baseball, softball, and volleyball.
+The UIL academic team has won two consecutive district championships and the UIL region I championship in 2011.

-The school district is in the middle of a $600 million construction, of a new highschool.
-Where it will have a new bandhall, a new theater and new classroom for the teachers and students.

 Athletics

-Denver City High School participates in cross country, football, volleyball, basketball, powerlifting, golf, tennis, colorguard, track, baseball and softball.
+Denver City High School participates in cross-country running, football, volleyball, basketball, powerlifting, golf, tennis, color guard, track and field, baseball, and softball.